nais/wonderwall/docs/dpop.md

 - `htm`, derived from the request method.
 - `htu`, derived from the public ingress URL.

-The resource server must validate `htu` against the public ingress URL, not Wonderwall's internal connection to the upstream.
+Wonderwall uses the public ingress URL for `htu`.

-The setting does not affect Bearer sessions.
+The upstream must use that external URL when validating the proof, even though its connection from Wonderwall uses HTTP.

 See [HTTP Request Headers](architecture.md#http-request-headers) for the complete header behaviour.

 ### Upstream Nonces